-Is Lake From 'Ten Days In The Valley' Based On A Real Person?
-The Show's Premise Is A Parent's Worst Nightmare
+The Premise Of 'Ten Days In The Valley' Is Every Parent's Worst Nightmare

 The trailer for Ten Days in the Valley is something difficult to watch for any parent, myself included.
 The idea of losing a child in the middle of the night to a presumed kidnapper is a stressful scenario to contemplate and one of those things that creates a heavy lump in the pit of your stomach, whether it's fictional or not.
 So it's totally understandable if fans find themselves wondering if Lake from Ten Days in the Valley is based on a real person and if the backstory behind ABC’s new show has any factual bearings to it.